''aol 10 Free Hours, Hook Up, Hang Out Have Fun,floppy''

 If anyone has come across interesting attempts to account for the peculiar

-exigency of repetition without recourse to literary schemes and tropes Hook
+exigency of repetition without recourse to literary schemes and tropes

 please backchannel me the info.